Parton spin correlations and $\mathcal{CP}$ properties in Higgs boson decay at future lepton colliders: Introduction

 Spin correlation are widely investigated at colliders for precision measurements of the Standard Model (SM) and searches for physics beyond the SM (BSM), as well as to test the quantum nature (entanglement and test Bell inequalities) of microscopic interactions at high-energy colliders \cite{Barr:2024djo, Fang:2024ple}.
 These studies usually consider measuring spin correlations through the decay products of heavy particles.
 For example, as the lifetime of top quark is much shorter than the time scale of hadronization, the spin correlation of top quark pairs can be measured through the kinematics of the decay products, which has been used to determine the $\mathcal{CP}$ properties of top quark Yukawa, searches for top squarks and heavy Higgs bosons \cite{ATLAS:2014abv, Kobakhidze:2014gqa, Bernreuther:2015yna, Arco:2025ydq, Maltoni:2024tul}.
 Recently, great progress has been made in probing the effects of quantum entanglement using the spin correlations between top quark pair at the Large Hadron Collider (LHC) \cite{ATLAS:2023fsd, CMS:2024pts}.

 For partons, including gluons and light quarks, which evolve into QCD jets through showering and hadronization on a timescale of \(\unit[10^{-24}]{s}\), extracting their spin correlations requires a detailed understanding of how such correlations are preserved or modified during jet formation.
 This is a longstanding challenge in collider physics that demands sustained theoretical and computational efforts.
-To this end, parton showers up to next-to-leading logarithmic (NLL) accuracy are being developed \cite{Dasgupta:2020fwr,Forshaw:2020wrq,Nagy:2020rmk,Karlberg:2021kwr,Herren:2022jej,Preuss:2024vyu,Assi:2023rbu}, with the hope to fully incorporating spin correlations effects.
+To this end, parton showers including spin correlations up to next-to-leading logarithmic (NLL) accuracy are recently being developed \cite{Dasgupta:2020fwr,Forshaw:2020wrq,Nagy:2020rmk,Karlberg:2021kwr,Herren:2022jej,Preuss:2024vyu,Assi:2023rbu}.
 Complementarily, quantum approaches to simulating QCD branching in real time have been proposed \cite{Bauer:2019qxa,Bepari:2021kwv, Bauer:2023ujy}, aiming to perform coherent summations in parton showers beyond the perturbative approximation.

 Simultaneously, it is crucial to identify and optimize the level of quantum correlations that current and future experiments can realistically probe and utilize these information to probe BSM physics.
 In this work, we initiate a study of parton spin correlations in hadronic Higgs decays, focusing primarily on the decay channel \(H\to gg\).
 To probe these correlations, we investigate two spin-sensitive observables: a Lund-plane--based variable defined at the jet level~\cite{Karlberg:2021kwr}, and the four-point energy-energy correlator (E4C) constructed from particles inside jets.
 We note that energy correlators have been used to study QCD spin physics, see e.g. \cite{Chen:2020adz,Li:2023gkh,Kang:2023big,Mantysaari:2025mht,Huang:2025ljp,Song:2025bdj,Gao:2025cwy,Cao:2025icu,Gao:2025evv}.
 Our work represents the first application of E4C to probe parton spin correlations in Higgs boson decay and Beyond Standard Model physics.
 For a review of other applications of energy correlators, we refer to \cite{Moult:2025nhu}.
 We consider the \(ZH \to \nu\bar{\nu}H\) production channel at future lepton colliders \cite{FCC-ee, CEPCStudyGroup:2018ghi}, which provides a clean environment that avoids the need for jet reclustering when constructing the E4C observable.